radicallabsapp/development/Review/Privacy Policy.md

 or any other applicable form of the second person pronoun. you and we are collectively referred to as the "both Parties" and individually as one party.

-We hereby kindly remind you:
+> **⚠️ We hereby kindly remind you:**
-Please keep your Pi account properly.
-If you lose your Pi account, it means that you also lose your account on [Game] platform, we will not ask you to fill in your Pi account password and will not collect your account.
-When you log in to this website also means that you have agreed to Pi's user agreement and privacy policy. password.
+> Please keep your Pi account properly.
+If you lose your Pi account, it means that you
+> also lose your account on [Game] platform, we will not ask you to fill in your Pi account
+> password and will not collect your account.
+When you log in to this website also means
+> that you have agreed to Pi's user agreement and privacy policy.
+> password.

 ## Information We Collect
-1. Usage Data: We may automatically collect information about how you access and use the Services, such as your IP address, browser type, device type, operating system, pages viewed, and the dates/times of your visits.
+1. **Usage Data:** We may automatically collect information about how you access and use the Services, such as your IP address, browser type, device type, operating system, pages viewed, and the dates/times of your visits.
-2. Cookies and Tracking Technologies (Optional): We use cookies, web beacons, and similar tracking technologies to collect and store information about your interactions with the Services.
+2. **Cookies and Tracking Technologies (Optional):** We use cookies, web beacons, and similar tracking technologies to collect and store information about your interactions with the Services.